0cjs/unfortunate/notes.md

   Interpreter (2005).
-- "the web is not a free market of information" Edward Helmore summarising an interview with Jaron Lanier (American computing scientist and coiner of the term "virtual reality") in "‘Extinction is on the table’: Jaron Lanier warns of tech’s existential threat to humanity," _The Guardian_ 2022-11-27
+- "the web is not a free market of information" Edward Helmore summarising an interview with Jaron Lanier (American computing scientist and coiner of the term "virtual reality") in "'Extinction is on the table': Jaron Lanier warns of tech's existential threat to humanity," _The Guardian_ 2022-11-27
   <https://www.theguardian.com/technology/2022/nov/27/jaron-lanier-tech-threat-humanity-twitter-social-media>

 ### philosophy